vitiral/simple-quality/vocabulary.md

-# Vocabulary

-It is time we briefly get the vocabulary of design out of the way.
-Rather than just throwing words+definitions at you (I'll leave our flash program to do that!), I will try and give a rough history of words and why they come in handy.
+It is time we briefly discuss design vocabulary.

 ## Specifying meaning
 It is very important that your design documents have clear meaning.
 Without